-When George Osborne laid down his vision for the Northern Powerhouse in 2014, he possibly didn’t imagine that the region’s buy to let market would attract investors at such a rate.
-Both Liverpool and Manchester have featured prominently in recent PRS (private rental sector) analysis, with Liverpool in particular enjoying a resurgent 2017.
+When George Osborne laid down his vision for the Northern Powerhouse in 2014, he may not have imagined how quickly the region’s buy to let market would attract investors.
+Both Liverpool and Manchester have featured prominently in recent private rental sector (PRS) analysis, with Liverpool enjoying a strong and resurgent 2017.
 As we reported in June, the city was named as the UK’s best city for buy to let yields by mortgage broker Private Finance, while in a report by Totallymoney.com, four Liverpool postcodes topped a UK list for buy to let yields.
-The Totallymoney.com analysis, based on 2017 data from Zoopla, found that L7, L6, L15, and L1 respectively offer investors the best value.
+The analysis, based on 2017 data from Zoopla, found that L7, L6, L15, and L1 respectively offer investors the best value.
 Fourth in the list, L1 emerged as the nation’s leading city centre postcode for buy to ley yields.

 Low entry prices and high yields in northern cities, underpinned by a graduate population who are choosing to stay put rather than flock to London, are creating extremely attractive conditions for buy to let investors.
 Liverpool has some 54,000 students, the figure is even higher in Manchester and both have become great places to live and work, thanks to sustained investment.